StackVista/stackstate-docs/use/stackstate-ui/k8sTs-keyboard-shortcuts.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Keyboard shortcuts

-The keyboard shortcuts below can be used to navigate the Rancher Observability UI.
+The keyboard shortcuts below can be used to navigate the SUSE Observability UI.

 | Keyboard shortcut | Action                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | :--- |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|